 I cringe when I see another cook open a few cans of chicken broth to make the turkey gravy.
 Even homemade simple turkey stock falls short.
-What you need is a rich, deeply brown stock built on a mountain of slow roasted turkey parts and veggies.
+What you need is a rich, deep brown stock built on a mountain of slow-roasted turkey parts and veggies.

 In fact, I always buy an extra small turkey just for the stock.
 I remove and reserve the meaty breast and leg sections to roast later.
 Then I cut up the rest of the bird (minus the liver and heart) for the stock.

-If you are new to stock making, the following hints and tips cover the basics.
+If you are new to stock-making, the following hints and tips cover the basics.
 The recipe for Thanksgiving 24-Hour Gravy will follow this week.
-If you want to be renowned and reverred for your Thanksgiving gravy, the first step is this deeply flavored stock.
+If you want to be renowned and revered for your Thanksgiving gravy, the first step is this deeply flavored stock.

 Stock Making: Hints and Tips

 - Poultry, meat, fish, and vegetable stocks all utilize the same techniques, differing only in small details.

 - The aim of stock making is to produce a rich, flavorful broth; therefore, use only enough water to cover the solid ingredients by 1½ inches.

 - To make a rich, flavorful stock, you must use a high percentage of meat, rather than bones only.
 Luckily, however, the cheaper cuts of meat and poultry are generally the most flavorful.
 You can make a light poultry stock with a carcass from a roasted bird, but it will not have the rich flavor of a stock made from uncooked meat and bones.

 - A non-corrosive stockpot should be used when acid is included in the list of stock ingredients, as with wine in fish stock.